tianrich/FreeCadburyHunter/README.md

 This Python script uses web scraping techniques to check if the Cadbury promotional URLs from starfreebies.co.uk are still live or if they've redirected to the dreaded "missed-out" page.
 If a URL hasn't hit the "missed-out" status, it opens the page in your default web browser, ready for you to claim your chocolatey treasure.

 Features
-Automatic URL Checking: The script checks a list of URLs periodically.
+- Automatic URL Checking: The script checks a list of URLs periodically.
-Redirect Detection: Identifies whether the URL has redirected to a "missed-out" page or not.
+- Redirect Detection: Identifies whether the URL has redirected to a "missed-out" page or not.
-Browser Integration: Automatically opens valid URLs in your web browser for immediate access.
+- Browser Integration: Automatically opens valid URLs in your web browser for immediate access.
+- Discord webhook alert: Allow you to get notified as soon as a valid link found! (optional)

 Usage
 To start your Cadbury quest, simply run the script: